Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \begin{definition}[Context-based value taxonomy] A context-based taxonomy $\mathcal{V}_{c}=\{N,E,I_{c}\}$ is an alteration of a general taxonomy $\mathcal{V}=\{N,E,I\}$ where the importance of nodes are updated for the given context.
 The importance of nodes in the context-based taxonomy $\mathcal{V}_{c}$ is independent of the importance of those nodes in the general taxonomy $\mathcal{V}$.
 The function calculating the importance of nodes with respect to a context $c$ is defined as $I_{c}: N \to COD_{\bot}$, where $COD_{\bot}$ defines the union of $COD$ with the undefined variable ($\bot$). \end{definition}

 We reiterate that if new nodes need to be introduced, they are introduced to the general taxonomy before the context-based one is constructed.

-Last, we say a context $c$ may be defined by a set of properties $P_{c} \subseteq P$.
+Lastly, we note that a context $c$ may be defined by a set of properties $P_{c} \subseteq P$.
 The context $c$ is then considered to hold ($holds(c)$) ---that is, we can say that we are in that context--- when its properties are satisfied: $(\forall p\in P_{c} \; (\models p) ) \implies \models holds(c)$.
-Whilst this paper does not investigate the ramifications of this context definition further, we include it to give a high-level sense of how a system may set about detecting its current context in general.
+Although this paper does not investigate the ramifications of this context definition further, we include it to provide a high-level sense of how a system may approach detecting its current context in general.